Improving Control and Project Profitability

 Commissioning temperature-based control systems can be difficult and time-intensive as the dynamics are typically slow and often involve extensive Dead-Time.
 Bigelow-Liptak’s more complex batch processes had a history of taking many days – sometimes weeks – to commission and optimize tuning parameters for a single controller.
 When presented with a project in central China, the company sought to control the time and cost of tuning each of the system’s PIDs by turning to the technology experts at Control Station.

-“Optimizing controller performance was a breeze with Loop-Pro.
+“Optimizing controller performance was a breeze with LOOP-PRO.
 A single bump test was all that we needed to accurately model the complex dynamics of each control loop.
 The software’s graphics made it easy to finely tune parameters for optimal responsiveness and control.
 It easily reduced the time we budgeted for tuning by over 80%.
-Its a truly remarkable product.”
+It’s a truly remarkable product.”